ibm-ecosystem-engineering/Watson-NLP/MLOps/Dash-App-GRPC/readme.md

     syntax_types_pb2
 )
 ```
-First it creates a gRPC channel and then using the channel object it creates the client stub to communicate with the server.
+First it creates a gRPC channel and then using the channel object it creates the client stub to communicate to the server.
 ```
 GRPC_SERVER_URL = os.getenv("GRPC_SERVER_URL", default="localhost:8085")
         channel = grpc.insecure_channel(GRPC_SERVER_URL)